mathkimchi/singularity/DEVLOG.md

 Actually, I am trying to fix the code I previously wrote, and a lot of the past code expects the tab to be initialized by the sde.

+2025/02/19

+Stdin doesn't have a vanilla way of polling, so I made a wrapper for `Read` using mpsc.